sagemath/trac_to_gh/Issue 1460.md

 # Issue 1460: bug in float( ... ) conversion in calculus

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1460

 Original creator: was